Species of Hawaiian Sharks

-To Hawaiians, manna (Sharks) are considered 'aumakua (family or personal gods.)
+To Hawaiians, mano (Sharks) are considered ʻaumakua (family or personal gods.)
 Often, a departed ancestor took the form of a shark after death and appeared in dreams to living relatives.
-Hawaiians who had a shark as their 'aumakua did not eat sharks, and provided food to a special shark thought to be the relative.
+Hawaiians who had a shark as their ʻaumakua did not eat sharks, and provided food to a special shark thought to be the relative.

-Not all sharks are 'aumakua.
+Not all sharks are ʻaumakua.
 However, many modern Hawaiians feel very uncomfortable when sharks are killed, even after an attack on humans occurred.
-Although the present day Hawaiians don’t pay “homage” to the shark 'aumakua, the ancestral association still exists.
-Their loggias is, “if my ancestors worshipped the mano, then we should at least respect it as part of our cultural past, if Hawai'i is to remain Hawaiian.”
+Although the present-day Hawaiians don’t pay “homage” to the shark ʻaumakua, the ancestral association still exists.
+Their logic is, “if my ancestors worshipped the mano, then we should at least respect it as part of our cultural past if Hawaiʻi is to remain Hawaiian.”
 Quote from Charles Kauluwehi Maxwell Sr., Honolulu Advertiser

 “If the water is rough, and is murky, stay out of the ocean because sharks are most likely in the area.
 They tend to come around in this condition when food is plentiful, as fishes and turtles usually feed under these conditions.
-Stay way from the mouths of rivers. usually dead animals wash down form the mountain and the sharks are the ones that keep the ocean clean.” – Charles Kauluwehi Maxwell, Sr.
+Stay away from the mouths of rivers.
+Usually, dead animals wash down from the mountain and the sharks are the ones that keep the ocean clean.” – Charles Kauluwehi Maxwell, Sr.

 Unlike most other fishes whose teeth are “fixed” in their jaw, sharks’ teeth can be replaced indefinitely.
 Several sets of reserve teeth can be seen sitting behind the front rows.
 If one or more of the front teeth are lost another will move up to replace it.
 An individual shark may replace thousands of teeth during its lifetime.